rihadroshan/SSH-honeypot/README.md

 ### Usage with Custom Authentication

-By default, the honeypot will use the username `root`.
+By default, the honeypot will use the username `root`; no password is required.

 ```sh
 python3 main.py -a <address> -p <port> -u <username> -w <password>